agileware/civicrm-end-user-guide/docs/grants/what-you-need-to-know.md

 ### CiviGrant workflow

-The standard CiviGrant workflow starts with the details of the grant that a contact is applying for, including the amount applied for and when the application was received.
+The standard CiviGrant workflow starts with the details of the grant to which a contact is applying, including the amount applied for and when the application was received.
 You can then record the stages of the process including when the grant decision was made, how much was granted, when money was transferred, when the grant report was due and